sheamunion/braintree_refunder/README.md

 - [x] User can choose environmetn, add API keys, and upload a source file in required format.
 - [x] User can provide a U.S. phone number
-- [x] User can receive an SMS notification when job is complete
 - [x] User can download a valid output CSV with logs
 - [x] braintree_refunder is hosted on AWS EC2
+- [x] User can receive an SMS notification when job is complete
+- [ ] Add tests for SMS story
 - [ ] User can upload a file with headers other than `id,amount`. ([`TransactionLoader` module](https://github.com/sheamunion/braintree_refunder/blob/master/refunder/transaction_loader.py))
 - [ ] User is returned to form with specific feedback when an error occurs
   * i.e. a user provides invalid Braintree API keys and Braintree throws an Authorization Error